nandusrinandan/NPS-example-programs/README.md

 # NPS_lab
-Here are some basic TCP-UDP examples which you can try and explore.
+Here are some basic Computer Networking topic related examples which you can try and explore.